There are a million decisions to make when you’re expecting a new baby, and how to diaper them is no exception.

 Hybrid diapers are similar to AI2s, except that the insert can either be cloth or disposable.
 They also tend to be the most expensive.
 (Where to buy hybrid diapers)

 How many diapers will I need?

 We recommend starting with at least a dozen cloth diapers.
-Doing a load of laundry with fewer than that can be wasteful in terms of water and energy used.
-Having about 20 cloth diapers is ideal.
+But having about 20 cloth diapers is ideal.

 If you’ve decided to cloth diaper, choosing cloth wipes is the next logical step.
 They have all of the advantages of cloth diapers, and don’t add much extra work, since you can throw them right in with the diaper wash.